-Because tomato skins can add an undesirable texture to your salsa, most recipes recommend that you peel your tomatoes before chopping.
-This is an easy three-part process following these steps.
+Because tomato skins can add an undesirable texture to your salsa, most recipes recommend peeling tomatoes before chopping (just like when you're freezing tomatoes).
+This is an easy four-part process.

 - Use a sharp paring knife to cut a shallow X in the bottom of each tomato.
-This will give you an easy place to begin peeling once the skins split.
+This is where you will begin peeling once the skins split.

 - Bring a pot of water to boiling.
-Use a slotted spoon to immerse tomatoes in the water (tomatoes should be covered by water) and let cook for 30 to 60 seconds or until tomato skins begin to split.
-Using the slotted spoon, transfer tomatoes to a large bowl of ice water to chill them quickly.
+Use a slotted spoon to immerse tomatoes in the water.
+(Tomatoes should be covered by water.)
+Let cook 30 to 60 seconds or until tomato skins begin to split.
+Using a slotted spoon, transfer tomatoes to a large bowl of ice water to chill them quickly.

-- When tomatoes are cool enough to handle, use your fingers or a paring knife to peel skin off tomatoes.
+- When tomatoes are cool enough to handle, use your fingers or a paring knife ($10, Target) to peel the skin off tomatoes.
 Discard the skins.
-Use a paring knife to core the stem ends of the tomatoes.
+Use a paring knife to core the stem ends.

 - Cut each tomato into quarters.
-Use a spoon or your fingers to scoop the seeds from each tomato quarter.
-Chop and cook tomatoes and other ingredients as directed in your specific recipe.
+Use a spoon or your fingers to scoop the seeds from each quarter.
+Chop and cook tomatoes and other ingredients as directed in your recipe.

-- Thoroughly wash your canning jars, lids, funnel, and other canning equipment in hot soapy water; rinse thoroughly.
-Place jars in the boiling water canner (or a separate large pot); cover jars with hot water.
+- Thoroughly wash your canning jars, lids, funnel, and other equipment in hot soapy water; rinse thoroughly.
+Place jars in the boiling water canner or a separate large pot; cover jars with hot water.
 Bring to a simmer over medium heat.
-Boil the jars for 10 minutes; keep them in the simmering water until needed.
+Boil the jars for 10 minutes; reduce heat and keep them in the simmering water until needed.
 Set screw bands aside.
 Place lids in a separate saucepan.
-Cover with water; bring to a simmer over medium heat (do not boil.)
+Cover with water; bring to a simmer over medium heat (do not boil).

 - If using a separate pot for sterilizing the jars, fill the boiling-water canner half full of water; bring to boiling.
-Heat additional water in another large pot (to top off water in the canner); keep it hot but not boiling.
+Heat additional water in another large pot (to top off water in the canner, if too much evaporates); keep it hot but not boiling.
 Place the canning rack in the boiling-water canner.

 - Remove sterilized jars from the hot water; place hot jars on cloth towels to prevent them from slipping during packing.

-- Release trapped air bubbles by gently working a sterilized nonmetallic utensil or spatula (such as the one provided in a canning kit) down the jars' sides.
-If necessary, add additional salsa to maintain necessary headspace.
+- Release trapped air bubbles by gently working a sterilized nonmetallic utensil or spatula (such as the one provided in a canning kit) down the jar sides.
+If necessary, spoon in additional salsa to maintain necessary headspace.

-- Set each jar into the rack in the canner as it is filled and sealed.
+- As each jar is filled and sealed, place it into the rack in the canner.
 Jars should not touch one another.
-Replace canner cover each time you add a jar.
+Replace canner cover after adding each jar.

-- When all the jars have been added, ladle hot water from the extra pot into the canner to cover jars by 1 inch.
+- When all the jars have been added, ladle ($6, Target) hot water from the extra pot into the canner to cover jars by 1 inch.

 - Cover; heat to a full rolling boil.
-Begin processing time, following recipe procedures and timings exactly.
+Begin processing time following your recipe's procedures and timings exactly.
 Keep water boiling gently during processing, adding additional boiling water if level drops.
-If water stops boiling when you add more, stop timing, turn up heat, and wait for a full boil before resuming counting.
+If water stops boiling when you add the hot water, stop timing, turn up heat, and wait for a full boil before resuming timing.

 - Use a jar lifter to remove the jars from the boiling water.
 Place the hot jars on a rack or on towels in a draft-free area to cool.
 Leave at least 1 inch of space between jars to allow air to circulate.

 - After jars are completely cooled (12 to 24 hours), press the center of each lid to check the seal.
 If the dip in the lid holds, the jar is sealed.
 If the lid bounces up and down, the jar isn't sealed.
 Check unsealed jar for flaws.
 Contents can be refrigerated and used within 2 to 3 days, frozen, or reprocessed within 24 hours.
 To reprocess, use a clean, sterilized jar and a new sterilized lid; process for the full length of time specified.
-Mark and label so you can use any reprocessed jars first.
+Label those jars for first use.
 If jars have lost liquid but are still sealed, the contents are safe.
 However, any food not covered by liquid will discolor, so use these jars first.

 - Wipe jars and lids.
 Remove, wash, and dry screw bands; store for future use.
-Label jars with contents and date; include batch number if you can more than a load a day (if a jar spoils, you can identify others from same batch).
-Store jars in a cool (50 to 70 degrees F), dry, dark place.
-Use within 1 year.
+Label jars with contents and date; include a batch number if you can more than a load in one day (so if a jar spoils, you can identify others from the same batch).
+Store jars in a cool (50°F to 70°F), dry, dark place.

-The timings in these recipes are for altitudes up to 1,000 feet above sea level.
-Water boils at lower temperatures at higher altitudes, so consider these points before you begin canning.
+These timings are for altitudes up to 1,000 feet above sea level.
+Water boils at lower temperatures at higher altitudes, so you'll need to consider a few adjustments.

-- Boiling-water canning: Call your county extension service or visit its website for detailed instructions on canning in your area.
+Boiling-water canning: The following times work as guidelines, but call your county extension service or visit its website for detailed instructions on canning in your area.